F3DS-Package/F3DS-Package/README.md

 ### F3DS Flamework

-The source code is located in resource/five_equation_model_common.
-The static link library is located in libs/f5eq_common.a.
+The source code is located in "framework" directory.
+The static link library is located in libs/f3ds_framework.a.
 This flamework is desined by Object Oriented Desing (OOD) and supports Structure of Arrays (SoA) layout.
 We provide a fast, maintainable FVM library and solvers.